vlgalaev/run-application/README.md

 with replicas.
 It is implemented as a DLL.
 The picture below shows the module graphical user interface.
-![picture](./doc/runapp_gui.png "Run Application User Interface") It allows you to choose the executabele with Open File Dialog by clicking the  "Browse..." button.
+![picture](./doc/runapp_gui.png "Run Application User Interface") It allows you to choose the executable with Open File Dialog by clicking the  "Browse..." button.
 Also you can pass parameters to the executable by typing key-value pairs according to the following: --key=value.
 Only key-value pairs highlighted in green will be passed.
+You can use replicas to determine the application or the value of a parameter.

 ## Dependencies